 Guide to the Casino House Edge

 The house edge is a concept that’s often misunderstood by both seasoned and novice casino players.
-Some gamblers are even convinced that casinos are ripping them off by ‘fixing’ odds.
+Some gamblers are even convinced that the latest new online slot sites are ripping them off by ‘fixing’ odds.
 Judging by the misconceptions floating around, there’s clearly a lot to learn about the house edge.

 In this guide, you’ll learn everything you need to know on the house edge.
 Let’s get started.